MeLlamanMeca/LP_ANTLR_MINISCHEME/README.md

-# LP: ANTLR - MINI SCHEME
+# LP: ANTLR - Mini-Scheme

 This project is focused on using ANTLR (Another Tool for Language Recognition) for language processing tasks.